amar47shah/compassionate-coding/outline.md

 Code as Partner
 * Code that came to me as it was, though I couldn't recognize why it was that way
+* Your partner has faults.
+You do too.
+They're not the same faults.
+  - different coders have different strengths
+  - We tend to think of skill development as a linear metric.
+    - Coder A spends X years applying consistent effort to certain skills
+    - Coder B spends Y years applying same degree of consistent effort to same skills
+    - If Y > X, then Coder B should be better skilled than Coder A, right?
+    - Clearly this is wrong
+    - nowadays, software engineering skills comprise a highly dimensional space cf. Michael O Church, why programmers can't make money

 Code as Child
 * Beatrix